Bethe Ansatz, Quantum Circuits, and the F-basis: The F-basis and Algebraic Bethe Circuits

 The local gauge transformation (\ref{Pjgauge}) leads us to a quantum circuit.
 However, the quantum algorithm thus obtained is probabilistic.
-The last $M$ out of the $N+M$ qubits must be post-selected at $\ket{0}^{\otimes M}$.
-To avoid the computational cost of post-selection, we trace these qubits out.
+The last $M$ qubits of the $N+M$ qubits must be \mbox{post-selected} on $\ket{0}^{\otimes M}$.
+To avoid the computational cost of post-selection, we eliminate these qubits.
 The result is the circuit of ABCs, a class of deterministic quantum algorithms.
-We still denote the unitaries by $P_j$, despite that the elimination of post-selected qubits reduces the size of the last unitaries in the circuit.
-ABCs produce normalized Bethe states of $M$ magnons over $N$ spins:
+We still denote the unitaries by $P_j$, despite that the elimination of post-selected qubits reduces the size of the last $M$ unitaries in the circuit.
+ABCs prepare normalized Bethe states of~$M$ magnons over~$N$ spins:

 We depict the circuit in Figure \ref{figABC}.

 The number of qubits on which the unitaries act defines two classes: long ($1\leq j\leq N-M$) and short ($N-M< j\leq N$) unitaries.
 The unitaries of both classes are the orthogonal sum of unitary blocks, which in turn split into non-unitary building blocks.
 Long unitaries are